Problem Solving and UX Thinking.

 When the quiz is completed and all the required information gathered, the app displays a satisfying overview of the user’s Money Personality Type.

-The same principle was applied to all 3 stages of the onboarding PRocess
+The same principle was applied to all 3 stages of the onboarding process.

-with reminders and nudges throughout the app, to encourage users to fill all the relevant data for a fuller experience without overwhelming them
+with reminders and nudges throughout the app, to encourage users to fill all the relevant data for a fuller experience without overwhelming them.

-This approach respects the user’s time, while using behavioural psychology—curiosity and completion bias—to gently draw them back in, on their own terms.
+to gently draw them back in, on their own terms.